 Children & Teens

-We welcome you to the Children, Youth and Family Ministries at UUCA.
-UUCA strives to give to the world children and youth centered in the values of our religious community and nurtured in love, who are compassionate leaders in seeking justice and peace.
+We welcome you to Children, Youth and Family Ministries.
+The Unitarian Universalist Congregation of Atlanta strives to give to the world children and youth centered in the values of our religious community and nurtured in love, who are compassionate leaders in seeking justice and peace.
 Our church follows Safe Congregation guidelines in order to minimize risk to children & teachers.
 We offer Children’s Chapel on the first Sunday of each month to nurture the spirit and to allow children to take their place among the congregation easily.
 Click here to read Testimonials from parents and young adults about the congregation’s Religious Exploration program

 Click here for the 2016-2017 Sunday schedule